 HDFS is mainly designed to store a huge amount of information (terabytes or petabytes) across a large number of machines in a cluster.
 It always maintaining some common characteristics, like data reliability, runs on commodity hardware, using blocks to store a file or part of that file, utilize ‘write once read many’ model.

-HDFS following below architecture with the concept of Name Node and Data Node.
+HDFS below architecture with the concept of Name Node and Data Node.

 1. The responsibility of the Name Node (Master)